larammerce/docs/8.x/getting-started/installation.md

 su - apache
 ```

-In order to odify the current configurations for the httpd, Open the `httpd.conf` file:
+In order to modify the current configuration for the httpd, open the `httpd.conf` file:

 ```
 vim /etc/httpd/conf/httpd.conf